 Applications of Flavors and Fragrances in the Food Industry

+Flavors and fragrances are pivotal in the food industry, enhancing the sensory attributes of food products and significantly influencing consumer preferences.
 Fragrances are added in small amounts in the food industry, but can make food more delicious.
-They are the important source of food flavor and play an important role in industrial food production, greatly promoting people’s pursuit of food quality and the development of food industry.
+They are essential for imparting flavor and play a crucial role in industrial food production, driving advancements in food quality and the overall development of the food sector.

 Different Classifications of Fragrances